 Outdoor activities to do in your own backyard

 Your backyard the perfect place to start having outdoor fun, and it’s right outside.
-Transform your yard into a hub of excitement and fun for the whole family.
 Host a backyard movie night under the stars with blankets, pillows, and popcorn for a cozy cinematic experience.
-And don’t forget the classic activities like playing catch, having a picnic, or simply lounging in a hammock with a good book.
+And don’t forget the classic activities like playing catch, having a picnic, playing on the swings, or lounging in a hammock with a good book.
 From obstacle courses to games and water fun, there’s so much you can do right in your own backyard.

 Have a picnic at your local park: